tstellanova/slackdoor/README.md

 # slackdoor

-A Particle project named slackdoor
+A Particle example that shows how to trigger a webhook Slack integration whenever a doorbell is pressed.

 ## Welcome to your project!